MicrobiologyETHZ/mbarq/docs/salmonella.md

-# Identifying Salmonella colonisation determinants in mice
+# Identifying Salmonella colonization determinants in mice

 This analysis is based on the BarSeq screen described in [Import of aspartate and malate by DcuABC drives H2/fumarate respiration to promote initial Salmonella gut-lumen colonization in mice](https://doi.org/10.1016%2Fj.chom.2020.04.013).
 In the paper, the authors generated and sequenced a barcoded library of Salmonella mutants.
-This library was then used to infect LCM mice, and the fecal pellets from the infected mice were collected on days 1, 2,3, and 4 post infection.
+This library was then used to infect LCM mice, and the fecal pellets from the infected mice were collected on days 1, 2,3, and 4 post-infection.
 Each of the fecal samples was then sequenced to count the abundances of each of the barcoded mutants.
 The goal of the analysis was to identify which mutants are lost (and thus which genes are important for Salmonella pathogenesis) on different days post infection.